ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 .. note::

     This is an experimental module that serves as a general replacement for ModelV2, and is subject to change.
 It will eventually match the functionality of the previous stack.
-If you only use high-level RLlib APIs such as :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` you should not experience siginficant changes, except for a few new parameters to the configuration object.
+If you only use high-level RLlib APIs such as :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` you should not experience significant changes, except for a few new parameters to the configuration object.
 If you've used custom models or policies before, you'll need to migrate them to the new modules.
 Check the Migration guide for more information.

     The table below shows the list of migrated algorithms and their current supported features, which will be updated as we progress.